Why Credit Scores Alone Are Leaving Money on the Table

 The Business Case for Lenders

-Lenders who add cash flow underwriting to their process aren’t relaxing their standards — they’re sharpening them.
-They’re looking at more information, not less, and making better-informed decisions as a result.
 According to the Consumer Financial Protection Bureau, adding cash flow data to underwriting models actually improves the prediction of late payments beyond what credit scores alone can do.
+That means lower default rates alongside higher approval rates.

 Where Kora Comes In

-Our platform analyzes transaction-level data to identify income sources, assess spending patterns, flag risk signals, and surface a comprehensive picture of financial health.
-And we distill all of that into the Kora Score — a single, consistent metric that plugs directly into your existing underwriting workflow without requiring a complete process overhaul.
+At Kora, we built our software specifically to make cash flow underwriting practical and scalable for lenders.
+Our platform analyzes transaction-level data to identify income sources, assess spending patterns, flag risk signals, and surface a comprehensive picture of financial health — all distilled into the Kora Score, a single metric that plugs directly into your existing underwriting workflow.